Tattingstone Community Speed Watch

 Speed Indicator Device (SID)

 In addition to setting up a Speed Watch group, we are fundraising in order to buy a SID for the village.
 This is a device that can be moved around the village and will display the speed of the car as it goes past.
 This type of speed reduction has had very effective results in neighbouring villages.
-We need to raise £3,000 in order to buy a SID and we have received very kind donations from Tattingstone Parish Council, Suffolk County Council and local residents towards this, but we have a way to go.
+We need to raise £3,000 in order to buy a SID and we have received very kind donations from Tattingstone Parish Council, Suffolk County Council and local residents towards this.
 In addition to the SID, we would like to raise funds to go towards other initiatives / equipment, to reduce speeding in the village.

 Want to know more?